mikelabadie/Final-Project-Group10/README.md

 2. Code/preprocessing_helper_missing_labels.py:  i used this to create a csv of the peak image for sequences that did not have labels.  i manually tagged the sequences.

 #### Training
+1. Code/training_split.py:  creates csv for the training and testing sets
-1. Code/training_split.py:  this gets the csv of sequences (with tags).  assigns the tag for the peak image to all images in the sequence.  i use images that are close to the peak image.  the number/percentage of nearby images is configurable.  this creates csv for the training and testing sets.
+    * this gets the csv of sequences (with tags).
+    * assigns the tag for the peak image to all images in the sequence.
+    * i use images that are close to the peak image.
+    * the number/percentage of nearby images is configurable.
+2. Code/training_model_building.py:  trains neural network
-2. Code/training_model_building.py:  uses keras imagedatagenerator.flow_from_dataframe for pipeline
+    * uses keras imagedatagenerator.flow_from_dataframe for pipeline